Five essential steps to improve your sustainability performance through your supply chain

 The 5 steps to improve supply chain sustainability performance

 1. Determine your sustainability strategy

-- Your sustainability strategy needs to be in line with your organisation’s objectives.
-To develop and prioritise them, consider your customer base, your investors and your corporate and brand strategies.
-This will maximise the impact of your strategy as you ensure it is properly tailored to your key stakeholders.
+- Your sustainability strategy needs to be in line with your organization’s objectives.
+To develop and prioritize them, consider your customer base, your investors and your corporate and brand strategies.
+This will maximize the impact of your strategy as you ensure it is properly tailored to your key stakeholders.

-- Top organisations set clear, achievable and measurable objectives.
+- Top organizations set clear, achievable and measurable objectives.
 Commit to objectives you can fulfil, and track and develop the roles, processes and tools to do so.

 2. Involve your procurement function from the strategy development stage